Buffalo Wild Wings: History

 Expecting more growth in 1995, BW3 designed a new prototype free-standing outlet with clear separation between the bar and dining areas and seating 190 in a 5,000- to 7,500-square-foot space.
 This was a shift in strategy from a college sports-bar to casual dining.
 The company looked closer at new franchisees' qualifications.
 Existing franchisees were encouraged to add more locations while more corporate locations were planned.
 At that time, there were 48 locations with 12 corporate owned.

 Smith was promoted to president and CEO in August 1996, while Disbrow became chairman of the board.
 At the end of the year, 35 new locations were opened.
 An initial public stock offering was considered in 1998, but discarded given unfavorable market conditions.
 After using the name variations BW3 and Buffalo Wild Wings in different markets in its first national ad campaign, the decision was made that year to standardize the name throughout the system with the latter.
 The company moved to increase home sales of their sauces by upgrading the packaging.

 The 100th location opened in October 1999 in Apple Valley, Minnesota, a short drive from its corporate headquarters.
 At the time, there were 23 company owned restaurants.
 Three venture capital firms and other purchased a majority stake, $8.5 million in shares, available in a December 1999 private placement.
 The funding was planned to fund expansion with expectation to have 260 sites by late 2003.
 The company tested several new sauces in 2000 but only added two to the menu with its first dessert.
 In 2000, the chain, now calling its locations Buffalo Wild Wings Grill & Bar, was in 19 states and 140 locations (at year end) with one finally in the city of its signature menu item, Buffalo, New York.

 System-wide revenue was $150 million in 2001 with same-stores averaged growth of 8 percent per year.
 The company began pushing takeout sales.
 In late 2001, the company signed on Frito-Lay to its plans for branded potato chips to the retail market.
+In late September 2001, Buffalo Wild Wings opened its 100th franchised location in West Lafayette, Indiana, marking a significant milestone in the company's national expansion.